FAQ

 What do I need to sign up?
 An email address, a password, and a phone number for two-factor authentication.

 How long does setup take?
 About 10 minutes.
-You'll verify your email, set up 2FA, add at least one contact, and upload some files.
+You'll verify your email, set up 2FA, create a vault, add your first files, and invite at least one contact.

 What should I put in my vault?
 Start with your password manager's master password — that single file unlocks everything else.
 Then add a financial overview, insurance policies, subscriptions, and any crypto recovery instructions.
 You don't need to do it all at once.
 We wrote a full guide here.